torchbox/torchbox.com/docs/front-end/tooling.md

 # Front end tooling

-This set of tooling should form the basis for any new wagtail projects.
-It can also be used for custom django builds: copy the `static_src` directory from here to your build.
-And various config files from the project root too.

 ## What's required

 To install node on the host machine we recommend using [`nvm`](https://github.com/creationix/nvm).
 Once you have `nvm` installed simply run `nvm install` to install and activate the version of node required for the project.
 Refer to the [`nvm` documentation](https://github.com/creationix/nvm#usage) for more details about available commands.